Dom Speakman

 Dominic Speakman (born 22 March 1994) is a former English professional rugby league player.

 He previously played for St Helens in the Super League.
 Speakman also played for the Rochdale Hornets and the North Wales Crusaders in the third tier, and the Barrow Raiders, Dewsbury Rams and the Widnes Vikings in the Championship.

 Career

-His début Super League match was on his 19th birthday in the game against the Salford.
+His début Super League match was for St Helens on his 19th birthday in the game against the Salford.

 He signed for Barrow Raiders in November 2013.
-The former England Under 16 and Under 18 International also appeared seven times for the Rochdale Hornets on Dual-Registration during 2013.
-In 2014, Speakman made 18 appearances for the Barrow Raiders before a loan move to the North Wales Crusaders.
-Speakman has since emigrated to Australia.
-In September 2022, Speakman announced his retirement from Rugby league after 6 years.
+The former England Academy representative also appeared seven times for the Rochdale Hornets on dual-registration during 2013.
+In 2014, Speakman made 19 appearances for the Barrow Raiders before a loan move to the North Wales Crusaders.
+In 2015, Speakman moved to Australia where he played for Tweed Heads Seagulls in the Queensland Cup.
+On returning to England he joined Dewsbury Rams in 2016.
+In September 2022, Speakman announced his retirement from rugby league after 6 years.